joyboseroy/indus_decipher/README.md

 `python3 data/convert_indus_website_sql_to_csv.py <sql_path> <out.csv>` or
 `python3 data/convert_cisi_to_csv.py <json_glob> <out.csv>`.

-## Other real-data leads (M77/EBUDS: extensively investigated, still not directly obtained)
+## Other real-data leads (M77: obtained -- see below for the full story)

 **Mahadevan's M77 concordance / EBUDS** (2,906 texts, 417 signs), the
-corpus behind Yadav et al. 2010 and Rao et al. 2009, remains the single highest-value missing piece: every headline statistical claim in the classic literature was made on this exact corpus, not on either corpus this project currently has.
-This was investigated substantially, not just noted as a gap, and it is worth recording what was actually tried and what came of each attempt, since several leads that looked promising did not pan out and future effort shouldn't repeat them:
+corpus behind Yadav et al. 2010 and Rao et al. 2009, **was obtained and independently verified** (see "M77 obtained and verified: the headline finding replicates on the actual canonical corpus" below for the full account, including the verification process and the replication result).
+It is worth recording what was tried before that, and what came of each attempt, since most of it did not pan out and future effort on a *different* corpus shouldn't repeat the same dead ends:

 - **Sukii/decipher-ivc** (GitHub): real repository, but contains scanned PDF pages and a handful of PNG images, not machine-readable sequence